elad/node-imagemagick-native/README.md

 	srcData: fs.readFileSync('before_resize.jpg'),
 	width: 100,
 	height: 100,
-	resizeStyle: 'aspectfill' // is the default, or 'aspectfit' or 'fill' }));
+	resizeStyle: 'aspectfill', // is the default, or 'aspectfit' or 'fill'
+	gravity: 'Center' // optional: position crop area when using 'aspectfill' }));
 ```